Epidemiology of HIV/AIDS: United States

 Since the epidemic began in the early 1980s, 1,216,917 people have been diagnosed with AIDS in the US.
 In 2016, 14% of the 1.1 million people over age 13 living with HIV were unaware of their infection.
 The most recent CDC HIV Surveillance Report estimates that 38,281 new cases of HIV were diagnosed in the United States in 2017, a rate of 11.8 per 100,000 population.
 Men who have sex with men accounted for approximately 8 out of 10 HIV diagnoses among males.
 Regionally, the population rates (per 100,000 people) of persons diagnosed with HIV infection in 2015 were highest in the South (16.8), followed by the Northeast (11.6), the West (9.8), and the Midwest (7.6).
 Since 2015, HIV infections have decreased 8%, with 30,635 new cases reported in 2020.
 The highest incidence rates have continued to be measured in the South, with approximately 13% of the population unaware of their HIV status.

 The most frequent mode of transmission of HIV continues to be through male homosexual sexual relations.
-In general, recent studies have shown that 1 in 6 gay and bisexual men were infected with HIV.
+In general, recent studies have shown that 1 in 6 gay and bisexual men will be infected with HIV in their lifetime.
 As of 2014, in the United States, 83% of new HIV diagnoses among all males aged 13 and older and 67% of the total estimated new diagnoses were among homosexual and bisexual men.
 Those aged 13 to 24 also accounted for an estimated 92% of new HIV diagnoses among all men in their age group.

 A review of studies containing data regarding the prevalence of HIV in transgender women found that nearly 11.8% self-reported that they were infected with HIV.
 Along with these findings, recent studies have also shown that transgender women are 34 times more likely to have HIV than other women.
 A 2008 review of HIV studies among transgender women found that 28 percent tested positive for HIV.
 In the National Transgender Discrimination Survey, 20.23% of black respondents reported being HIV-positive, with an additional 10% reporting that they were unaware of their status.